-The median value of Potassium is found in Kale, frozen, cooked, boiled, drained, with salt which in 100g contains 321 mg of Potassium.
+The median value of Potassium is found in Kale, frozen, cooked, boiled, drained, without salt which in 100g contains 321 mg of Potassium.
 The average amount of Potassium contained in 100g of kale, based on the list below is 324.44 mg of Potassium.

 Kale Content Summary

 From the Potassium content in kale list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each kale item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Kale, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Potassium.
 Again you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities, from the complete list of potassium rich foods.